squidfunk/mkdocs-material/docs/plugins/meta.md

 Use this setting to change the pattern of the file the plugin will look for when scanning your [`docs` directory][mkdocs.docs_dir].
-It's normally not necessary to change this setting, but if you wish to change the pattern for meta files,
+It's normally not necessary to change this setting, but if you want to, use:
-use:

 ``` yaml
 plugins: